melvincheng0830/AAE2021_FYP_Workshop/README.md

 <a href="Workshop Lab.pdf"><strong>Lab Session</strong></a> - Find the instructions of the Lab here!

 <a href="LabMain.py"><strong>Main Function</strong></a> - Find the main function for the Lab here!

+## Further Support
+If you have any problems related to GitHub during your FYP, feel free to contact one of us!

+Queenie Ho - queenie-hy.ho@connect.polyu.hk
+Nikkie Leung - nikkie-yt.leung@connect.polyu.hk
+Melvin Cheng - manhin.cheng@connect.polyu.hk